California water agencies offer Colorado River savings

 The agencies, which supply water to farmers and millions of people in Southern California, laid out their proposal in a letter to the U.S. Department of the Interior.
 It comes as drought continues to diminish the river, and months after the U.S. Bureau of Reclamation first called on users to voluntarily limit their reliance on it.

-The proposal to cut 400,000 acre feet annually marks the first time California's water agencies are publicly and formally indicating what they're willing to give up since federal officials demanded cuts this summer.
-The state has been under pressure from other states to figure out how to use less as the river's reservoirs drop so low they risk losing the ability to generate hydropower and deliver water.
+The proposal to cut 400,000 acre feet annually marks the first time California water agencies are publicly and formally indicating what they're willing to give up since federal officials demanded cuts this summer.
+California has been under pressure from other states to figure out how to use less as river reservoirs drop so low they risk losing the ability to generate hydropower and deliver water.

 An acre-foot of water is enough to supply about two households for a year.
 California is entitled to 4.4 million acre feet of Colorado River water each year.